bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 The Zynq Processing System's hardened video controller outputs native DisplayPort.
 Rather than adding an expensive, hard-to-source active converter chip to translate to HDMI, I put a standard full-size **DisplayPort receptacle** (Foxconn 3VD51203-3D6A-7H) directly on the rear I/O panel.
 Two high-speed GTR lanes from Bank 505 drive the DisplayPort signal directly to the connector--no protocol conversion, no converter IC, no wasted board space.
 Users who need HDMI can use a standard $10 active DP-to-HDMI dongle.

 The DisplayPort AUX channel (a bidirectional sideband for EDID and link training) is routed through MIO pins 27, 28, 29, and 30.
-MIO27 drives AUX data out through a 100-ohm series resistor, MIO30 reads the return signal tapped from the same net, MIO29 controls the output enable, and MIO28 reads the Hot Plug Detect signal from the connector.
+The DisplayPort AUX channel is routed through a **FIN1019MTC bidirectional LVDS buffer** (per UG583 requirement).
+MIO27 (DP_AUX_OUT) drives the buffer's DI input, MIO29 (DP_OE) controls the buffer's DE direction pin, MIO30 (DP_AUX_IN) receives from the buffer's RO output, and MIO28 (DP_HPD) reads the Hot Plug Detect signal directly from the connector through a 100kΩ pulldown.

 ## The 16-Channel Backplane